Pointer to Structure

 Why Use Pointers to Structures?

-• Memory Efficiency: Passing pointers avoids copying large structures.
+• Memory Efficiency: Avoids copying large structures when passing to functions.

-• Dynamic Access: Useful when working with arrays of structures or structures created dynamically with malloc.
+• Dynamic Access: Useful for arrays of structures created at runtime.

-Passing a Pointer to Structure to a Function
+3. Passing a Pointer to a Structure to a Function

 Sample Programs